 Sales activities like prospecting and marketing tactics like website personalization require a more accurate B2B segmentation.
 Next, let’s see how salespeople and marketers can create concrete B2B segments without spending hours and hours researching their list of prospects.

-Vainu Custom Industry
+Vainu Custom Industry categories

 Earlier, we mentioned that just looking at a company website, one can easily guess its industry.
 The information is right there in the copy.
 Bankify writes the following on its home page: